An unforgettable statement

 The inconvenience examined

-Could you imagine what life would look like if whatever I felt like doing was facilitated assuming that all my desires is ‘good’?
-The answer is not convenience, but to establish what is ‘right’ behaviour and ‘wrong’behaviour.
+Could you imagine what life would look like if whatever I felt like doing was facilitated assuming that all my desires are ‘good’?
+The answer is not convenience, but to establish what is ‘right’ behaviour and ‘wrong’ behaviour.

 The inconvenience put into perspective

 In the looking at morality, we will always see morality as inconvenient if we remove the eternal perspective or what God wants.
-1 Corinthians 15 verse 32 states “If, in the manner of men, I have fought with beasts at Ephesus, what advantage is it to me?
-If the dead do not rise, “Let us eat and drink, for tomorrow we die” (NKJV).
+1 Corinthians chapter 15, verse 32 (NKJV) states “If, in the manner of men, I have fought with beasts at Ephesus, what advantage is it to me?
+If the dead do not rise, “Let us eat and drink, for tomorrow we die””.
 But Christ is risen indeed and life is bigger than this world.

 How then do we live?

-Paul Lewis is a Staff Worker for Inter School’s Christian Fellowship in Kingston Jamaica, where he also resides.
-He has aspirations of becoming a Christian Apologist and he loves reading especially topics like: History, Philosophy and Theology.
+Paul Lewis is a Staff Worker for Universities and Colleges Christian Fellowship in Kingston Jamaica, where he also resides.
+He has aspirations of becoming a Christian apologist and he loves reading, especially topics like history, philosophy and theology.
+You can follow him on twitter @PaulAULewis